htafer/blog/content/post/kegg2.md

 title = "KEGG analysis of regulated genes" author = ["htafer"] date = 2018-02-08
-tags = ["proteomics", "KEGG", "genes", "jatropha", "enrichment", "pathview", "plot", "visualization", "REST", "api"] draft = false weight = 1002
+tags = ["proteomics", "KEGG", "genes", "plant", "enrichment", "pathview", "plot", "visualization", "REST", "api"] draft = false weight = 1002
 +++

-I have been terminating a project where proteomic profiles of Jatrophia curcas seeds have been done at a various developmental stages.
+I have been terminating a project where proteomic profiles of of a plant seed have been done at a various developmental stages.
 On of the question was to look at **when which enzyme shows up in KEGG pathway.**